-From the time I meet with a team until the time we achieve or come close enough to the understood goal to stop, this is something we wonder about.
+From the time I meet with a team until we achieve or come close enough to the understood goal to stop, this is something we wonder about.

-Few tasks have clear right and wrong answers.
-Even when teams have specific output, quality, and time frame measures that do not reflect upon effectiveness.
+Few tasks have clear right and wrong answers even when teams have specific output, quality, and time frame measures that do not reflect effectiveness.

 3 dimensions of team effectiveness

-When a team generates an output that is totally unacceptable to the client, that team is not effective – no matter how hard the team tried or their evaluation of the product.
+When a team generates an unacceptable output to the client, that team is ineffective – no matter how hard the team tried or their product evaluation.

 We must identify who the clients(s) or customer(s) are of the team to evaluate effectiveness.

-2. How the process of doing the work increased and decreased the desire of team members to work together interdependently in the future
+2. How does the process of doing the work increase and decrease the desire of team members to work together interdependently in the future

-Some teams work in a way which makes it impossible for people to work together again, for example, mutual rancor could become so high that people choose collective failure rather than sharing knowledge or resources with each other.
-In other teams people become highly skilled at working together, resulting in performance that becomes increasingly better over time.
+Some teams work in a way that makes it impossible for people to work together again; for example, mutual rancor could become so high that people choose collective failure rather than sharing knowledge or resources.
+In other teams, people become highly skilled at working together, resulting in performance that becomes increasingly better over time.